Return Health Mitigation Standards

-- Cloth face coverings may be removed when students are outside in the yard playing, moving and maintaining physical distancing of at least 6 feet.
+- Face coverings may be removed when students are outside in the yard playing, moving and maintaining physical distancing of at least 6 feet.

 - Allow flexibility in recess policies and the use of teacher time to allow for supervision of classroom recess.

-- If picnic benches or seating are available outside - provide visual cues to reinforce 6 feet of spacing.
+- If picnic benches or seating is available outside — provide visual cues to reinforce six feet of spacing.